atweiden/finn/doc/Syntax.md

-In this flavor of Inter-file Sectional Inline, an exported Sectional Block (its Sectional Block Name having an asterisk `*` appended to it) from a different Finn source file is referenced by its Sectional Block Name.
+In this flavor of Inter-file Sectional Inline, an exported Sectional Block (its Sectional Block Name having an asterisk `*` appended to it) from a different Finn source document is referenced by its Sectional Block Name.
 Given:

     $ cat finn/cities-in-ca/a-through-c.finn
     ``` Cities Beginning with the Letter A*